List of Great White band members: Since 2011: Two bands

-The first lineup of Jack Russell's Great White included Russell alongside two former members of Great White (rhythm guitarist Matthew Johnson and drummer Derrick Pontier), as well as lead guitarist Robby Lochner and bassist Dario Seixas.
-By the time they performed their first show in January 2012, Johnson had been replaced by Evan Haymond.
+The first lineup of Jack Russell's Great White included Russell alongside two former members of Great White (then lead guitarist Matthew Johnson, now doing rhythm guitar, and drummer Derrick Pontier), as well as guitarist Robby Lochner and bassist Dario Seixas.
+By the time of their first live date, Evan Haymond would, temporarily, replace Matthew Johnson for their first live date.
 After the band was renamed "Great White featuring Jack Russell", Seixas was replaced by former Great White bassist Tony Montana in July 2013.
+Evan Haymond would again replace Matthew Johnson in August.
+Later on in the year, Pontier was replaced by Dicki Fliszar.

-Montana switched to guitar later in the year, as Chris Tristram took over on bass, while Pontier was replaced by Dicki Fliszar; this lineup released the group's first single, "Hard Habit", in 2014.
+Following Haymond's second departure the following year, Montana switched to guitar, as Chris Tristram took over on bass; this lineup released the group's first single, "Hard Habit", in 2014.
 By 2016, Tristram had been replaced by Dan McNay.
 The band released He Saw It Comin' in 2017 and Once Bitten Acoustic Bytes in 2020.
+In 2021, the band released Great Zeppelin II, a "sequel album" to Great Zeppelin.
+Additionally, Michael Oliveieri had filled in for Tony Montana for this album.
+Dicki Fliszar would later on be replaced by Ken Mary in early 2023, with Mary having filled in for Filszar throughout 2022.

 The lineup of the original Great White remained stable from Russell's 2011 departure until 2018, releasing studio albums Elation in 2012 and Full Circle in 2017, and live albums 30 Years: Live from the Sunset Strip in 2013 and Metal Meltdown in 2016.
 In July 2018, the group fired Terry Ilous and replaced him with Mitch Malloy.
-The new vocalist remained until May 2022, when he was replaced by Andrew Freeman.
+The new vocalist remained until May 2022, when he was replaced by Andrew Freeman, who was later replaced by Brett Carlisle in October of the same year.
+Throughout early 2024, Ian Smith of All or Nothing (Of which Carlisle is also the lead vocalist of), filled in for Scott Snyder, who had undergone back surgery.
+On July 17, 2024, Jack Russell announced that he was retiring from touring, following "a recent diagnosis of Lewy body dementia and multiple system atrophy" from May of that year.
+He died nearly a month after the announcement, on August 7, 2024, at the age of 63.